kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 ---
-title: Forking TurtleCoin
+title: Forking Kryptokrona
 ---

 ### **NB:** This guide is deprecated and will not be updated anymore.
-See the latest version [here](https://turtlecoin.github.io/fork/)
+See the latest version [here](https://Kryptokrona.github.io/fork/)

-So you want to fork TurtleCoin, huh?
+So you want to fork Kryptokrona, huh?

 This guide will help you change the necessary sections of the code to set up your coin how you like it.